This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 See the latest fashionable May dolls and helmets

-10. Tanabata Festival: A romantic summer event where people make wishes upon the stars
+10. Tanabata Festival: A romantic summer event where people make wishes on the stars

-Tanabata is a traditional Japanese event held on July 7th, and is said to be the day when Orihime and Hikoboshi, who float in the Milky Way, can meet just once a year .
+Tanabata is a traditional Japanese event held on July 7th, and is said to be the only day in a year when Orihime and Hikoboshi, floating in the Milky Way, can meet .

-On this day, it is customary for families to write their wishes on strips of paper and attach them to bamboo leaves.
+On this day, families have the custom of writing their wishes on strips of paper and attaching them to bamboo leaves.

-Tanabata originated as an ancient Chinese star festival , and after being introduced to Japan it became established as a unique part of Japanese culture.
+Tanabata originated from the ancient Chinese star festival , and after being introduced to Japan it became established as a unique part of Japanese culture.

-This event, which involves making wishes while looking up at the starry sky on a summer night, is romantic and a great opportunity to create family memories.
+This event, where people make wishes while looking up at the starry sky on a summer night, is romantic and a great opportunity to create family memories.

-The technique of gold leaf processing of the folding screen patterns is also top class.
+The techniques used to create gold leaf designs on the folding screens are also top class.

-Beautiful Hina dolls like Orihime and Hikoboshi [Otohina]
+Beautiful Hina dolls resembling Orihime and Hikoboshi [Oto Hina]

 11. Double Ninth Festival (Chrysanthemum Festival): A traditional autumn event celebrating longevity